Yellow pages: Internet yellow pages

 Online business directories are branded as IYP or Internet yellow pages.
 On a broader scale, they can be classified as vertical directories.
 There are consumer oriented and business oriented varieties.
-Providers of IYP offer online advertising.
+Independent ad agencies or Internet marketing consultants can assist business owners in determining sound opportunities for yellow pages advertising and provide objective information on usage, possession and preferences.

-According to several reports the search term "yellow pages" was in the top 5 highest revenue generator of all search terms in Google's AdWords program in 2010.
-Experian/Hitwise reported in January 2011 that the search term "yellow pages" was one of the top 50 search terms across all search engines and all search terms(millions of search terms).
-This made "yellow pages" one of the most searched for things on the Internet in 2011.
+According to several reports, the search term "yellow pages" was among the five highest revenue-generating search terms in Google's AdWords program in 2010.
+Experian/Hitwise reported in January 2011 that the search term "yellow pages" was one of the top 50 search terms across all search engines and all search terms (millions of search terms).
+This made "yellow pages" one of the most searched-for things on the Internet in 2011.

 The Yellow Pages Association said in February 2011 that 75 percent of adults in the United States still used print yellow pages and that for every $1 in investment, businesses returned $15.

 IYP offers listings differently from standard search engines.
 Where search engines return results based on relevance to the true search term, IYP returns results based on a geographic area.

 IYP is classified as a local search directory which provides content with the added ability to refine the search to find the needed service.
 The search engine prioritizes local businesses in its results rather than the results being dominated by regional or national companies.
 All services offer paid advertising options which typically offer preferred placement on search results pages.